Headaches - cluster

 Cluster headaches are rare, affecting less than 1% of the population.

 Cluster headaches can affect all ages, from children to older people, but are most common from young adulthood through middle age.
 In men, the typical age of onset is in the 30s.
 In women, cluster headaches usually develop in the 60s.

-Men are 3 to 4 times more likely to have cluster headaches than women.
+Men are 3 to 4 times more likely to have cluster headaches than women, especially for chronic cluster.
 Unlike with migraines, fluctuations in estrogen and other female hormones do not appear to play a role in cluster headaches.